amcginlay/k8s-primer/content/017_test_in_kubernetes/_index.md

 Pods can be comprised of multiple containers but since we are starting with just one, you can think about these two terms as being interchangeable.

 To run a pod you need a YAML manifest which represents the pod.
-You can neatly create, persist and apply your minimum viable product pod like this.
+With judicious use of some [piped commands](https://en.wikipedia.org/wiki/Pipeline_(Unix)) you can build and persist your pod manifest before asking Kubernetes to ingest it, as follows.
 ```bash
 cat << EOF | tee ~/environment/002-demo-pod.yaml | kubectl -n dev apply -f -
 apiVersion: v1